 Contests bring out the best and the worst in all of us—the entrants, the judges, the agents or editors.

-As a writer with about twenty years behind me (well, twenty exploratory and professional years combined, but still counts!), and having submitted to college contests three years in a row with nothing but depreciation and low self-worth (I was a writing major, for pity’s sake!), and having submitted to professional contests three years in a row with nothing but confusion and tears to show for (didn’t my writing degree prove anything??), I’ll share my personal journey with you.
+As a writer with about twenty years behind me (well, twenty exploratory, learning, and professional years combined, but still counts!), and having submitted to college contests three years in a row with nothing but disappointment (and I was a writing major), and having submitted to professional contests three years in a row with nothing but confusion and tears to show for (didn’t my writing degree prove anything??), I’ll share my personal journey with you.

 Five Facts about Submitting to Contests